Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 - File
 - Study

 > **Note:** looking in the [data-discovery](https://urgi.versailles.inra.fr/data-discovery) portal at the number of documents matching an entryType (see `Data type` filter on the left side) can help you to choose the data type having the closest meaning.
-If you choose a different data type than those already provided, be aware that this entry type will not appear in the list of possible filters.
+If needed you still can chose a different data type than those already available.

 | Status | Cardinality | Constraints |